decretist/Ngrams/ngrams.md

 effected PCA results only came to my attention when I started working with the XML text of Peter Lombard's *Sentences* provided by the Scholastic Commentaries and Texts Archive (SCTA), in which quotations were explicitly tagged.
-Excluding quotations from the *dicta* however did not make any substantive difference in PCA results based on function word frequencies. (**What about lemmas?**) The *dicta*, especially in the first recension, contain numerous biblical passages, likely quoted from memory.
+Excluding quotations from Gratian's *dicta* however did not make any substantive difference in PCA results based on function word frequencies. (**What about lemmas?**) The *dicta*, especially in the first recension, contain numerous biblical passages, likely quoted from memory.
 Such quotation from memory would tend to preserve the authorial signal produced by the selection of